gmc-code/PC-microbit-micropython/docs/breadboards/Organising_code_with_definitions.rst

 | Definitions help break up lengthy code into smaller well defined blocks.

+| Definitions start with the ``def`` keyword.
+| All the code for a definition is indented.
+| The def line ends with a colon.

 | Definitions use the same naming conventions as for variables.
-| Variable names should be in lowercase, with words separated by underscores (this is known as snake_case)
+| Variable names should be in lowercase, with words separated by underscores (known as snake_case).
 | Variable names can only contain alphanumeric characters and underscores.
 | Variable cannot start with a number.

-| Definitions start with the ``def`` keyword.
-| All the code for a definition is indented.

 | Below is an example of a definition that scrolls some text and displays an image.
 | The definition is run by calling it via ``doA()``.
+| The general rule of only using lowercase is broken here for better readability.

 .. code-block:: python